uetchy/myo-ruby/README.md

 # Myo

-Connect Myo armband in Ruby with ease
+Connect to Myo armband in Ruby

 ## Installation